maklipsa/maklipsa.github.io/_posts/2017-02-27-Could_not_load_file_or_assembly_or_one_of_its_dependencies.md

 - `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Fusion\LogResourceBinds` - Type DWORD
 - `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Fusion\LogPath` - Type String

-To enable logging the first four should be set to `1` and the last to a **existing** directory path (it should also end with an `\`).
+The first four should be set to `1` and the last to an **existing** directory path (it should also end with a `\`).

 It can be done manually with the use of `regedit.exe`, but since it can be automated, here are the scripts:

 [![Disable Fusion Log](/data/2017-02-27-Could_not_load_file_or_assembly_or_one_of_its_dependencies/reg.png){: .regIco}Disable Fusion Log](/data/2017-02-27-Could_not_load_file_or_assembly_or_one_of_its_dependencies/disable-fusionLog.reg)
 [![Enable Fusion Log](/data/2017-02-27-Could_not_load_file_or_assembly_or_one_of_its_dependencies/reg.png){: .regIco}Enable Fusion Log](/data/2017-02-27-Could_not_load_file_or_assembly_or_one_of_its_dependencies/enable-fusionLog.reg)